CrestFallenTurtle/Pringles_can_code_generator/README.md

 # Pringles Can Code Generator (2022)

-On the swedish version of the pringels [website](https://gaming.pringles.com/sv_SE/) there is currently an event going on.
+On multiple European versions of the pringels [website](https://gaming.pringles.com/sv_SE/) there is currently an event going on.

 ![A picture from the pringels website showcasing the event](https://github.com/s9rA16Bf4/Pringles_can_code_generator/blob/main/pictures/logo.png)